 You then have to separate from yourself to see what the options are to move forward.
 It is impossible to make reasonable choices if you are always reacting.
 It is similar to a football running back who has to see the hole in the line before he can progress up the field.
 I have one friend who visualizes himself sitting in a large theater.
 He “watches” himself on the big screen dealing with the situation in front of him.
 He feels like he can make better decisions.
 His ability to handle stress is unbelievable.
-Chronic pain may be life’s biggest stress.

-I have used the word reprogramming for the final step of creating new pathways.
+I have used the word reprogramming for the final step of creating new circuits.
 However, I like the word transcendence.
 It implies that not only have you moved through the obstacles you are far above them.
 Regaining your perspective on life is a critical step.
-I have often described the final phase of the DOCC project as the spiritual journey.
+I have often described the final phase of the DOC project as the spiritual journey.
 It can be manifested in an infinite number of ways and people often will thrive at level they never knew existed.

 The gift of mastery

 Shuhari – the steps to mastery are universal.
 View your journey through chronic pain as a learned skill.
 What you probably cannot see at the moment is that when you have transcended your pain you will have been given the greatest gift that life has to offer – deep gratitude.
-Your appreciation of every second of life becomes profound.
+Your appreciation of every second of life without pain is profound.